Meghan Markle’s Estranged Family Might Crash Her Big Day As TV Wedding Correspondents, ‘Us Weekly’ Reports

 “I don’t think he feels like she owes him, but that is how I see it.
 Honestly what she could spend in a weekend would greatly help Dad.
 If you can afford $75,000 for a dress, you can afford $75,000 to help your dad.”

-She also wrote a tell-all memoir about the actress initially called The Diary of Princess Pushy’s Sister.
+She also wrote a tell-all memoir about the actress, initially called The Diary of Princess Pushy’s Sister.
 However, it was later revealed that Samantha is planning to change the intriguing title, claiming that it has “backfired” on her, Daily Mail reported.

 Invitations to the wedding of Prince Harry and Ms. Meghan Markle, which will take place at Windsor Castle on May 19, have been issued in the name of His Royal Highness The Prince of Wales.
 Guests have been invited to the service at St George's Chapel and to the lunchtime reception at St George's Hall, which is being given by Her Majesty The Queen.
 The invitations follow many years of Royal tradition and have been made by @barnard_and_westwood.
 They feature the Three-Feathered Badge of the Prince of Wales printed in gold ink. ???? @pa

 So far, it remains unclear if the actress’ estranged family will get an invitation to the royal wedding in the next days to come.
-It is worth noting though that the coveted invites have already been sent over two weeks ago.
+It is worth noting that the coveted invites have already been sent over two weeks ago.

-Prince Harry and Meghan Markle are set to tie the knot on May 19 at St. George’s Chapel, Windsor Castle.
+Prince Harry and Meghan Markle are set to tie the knot on May 19 at St. George’s Chapel, at Windsor Castle.